ssoto83/Readme-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  Must install inquirer@8.2.4 + npm i
+  need a dependency Inquirer 8.2.4 and then npm install

   ## Usage
-  test
+  node index.js

   ## License

- This project is licensed under the GPL 3.0 License.
+ This project is licensed under the MIT License.

   ## Contributing
-  test
+  none for now

   ## Tests
+  npm test

   ## Questions
-  Please contact me at jalsj@gmail.com with any questions about this repo.
+  Please contact me at ssoto@gmail.com with any questions about this repo.
 Review more of my work at (https://github.com/ssoto83)